For info on the thematic structure, see the introduction page.

 11.1 Agamemnon's Aristeia

 It should be noted how the balancing themes in this middle section show a high-low contrast: Agamemnon vs. Menelaos, Idomeneus and Poseidon vs. Patrocles and Apollo.
-By the time 'Hector resumes his attack', the high-born and the clever are off the battlefield(5).
+By the time "Hector resumes his attack", the high-born and the clever are off the battlefield(5).
 They have a good excuse naturally but I wonder if it is quite good enough in a heroic warrior culture.
-The result is anyhow that the therapontes and the young men are left to do the work (Patroclus, Menelaos, Antilochos, Meriones(6)).
-The word 'sacrifice' comes to mind.
+The result is anyhow that the therapontes and the young men are left to do the work (Patrocles, Menelaos, Antilochos, Meriones(6)).
+The word "sacrifice" comes to mind.
 Even the name Meriones reminds of the thighbones of an ox which are wrapped in fat to make a sacrifice to Zeus.

 11.1 Arming scene - Zeus sends Eris